 If purchase a bottle and are unable to finish it with your meal, instead of leaving it unopened (which will cause it to turn sour), you should look into a wine preservation system.
 These contraptions pull all of the air out of your bottle of wine so you can store it for a significant amount of time after you have opened it.

-Red Wines
+Food pairing with Red Wines

 There are many different kinds of red wines, though you can also get red blends (which is a blend of all those different kinds).
 The four main types of red wines are as follows.